-I like to have a bed for inside the tent and a little comfy spot outside the tent but in the shade.
-For inside the tent I have a Ruffwear sleeping bag which Woody likes to use either as a bed or an actual sleeping bag, depending on his mood.
+I like to have a bed inside the tent and a little comfy spot outside the tent but in the shade.
+For inside the tent I have a Ruffwear sleeping bag that Woody likes to use either as a bed or an actual sleeping bag, depending on his mood.

 Collapsible Water Bowl

 Camping trips can often mean long days out walking treks or hiking.
 Ensuring your little pooch has enough water can be difficult on these trips.
 I used to struggle to ensure Woody was able to get enough water throughout a day of trekking.
 That was until I received a collapsible dog water bowl from a friend.

 Now I always have one with me when camping.
 I usually take one with me even on warm days when I take Woody out with me for the day.
 These bowls are incredibly useful even for things like picnics and days at the beach.